Past Perfect Tense

 Example:

-He was teaching there for a long time but now he has left which means the action has ceased now and he is no more teaching there.
+He was teaching there for a long time, but now he has left, which means the action has ceased, and he is no more teaching there.

-The past perfect tense is used to indicate an action that began before the time of speaking in the past and was completed sometime before the movement of speaking.
+The past perfect tense is used to indicate an action that began before the time of speaking in the past and was completed sometime before the time of speaking.

 Example: